Investment vehicle

 Fiscale beleggings-instelling (FBI)

-• Transfer of legal title to Dutch real estate (or shares in Dutch real estate entities) to general partner / depository may attract RETT.
+• Transfer of legal title to shares in Dutch real estate entities to a general partner/depository may attract RETT.

 4. Listable